codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-6.md

             <!---->
             <h1 id="main-title"> Code Monkeys </h1>
             <p class="description">
-              " Learn to Code like a Monkey by joining the Code Monkeys Community!!!
-We create videos, tutorials, blog posts, etc. to help others learn about code and other tech related topics!
-Start Monkeying Around Today!!! 🐵 "
+              " Learn to Code like a Monkey by joining the Code Monkeys Community!
+Check out the blog for posts and videos about coding!
+Start Monkeying Around Today! 🐵"
             </p>
             <!---->
           </header>